N3il-kb/data_gone_dark/README.md

   frameborder="0"
 ></iframe>

-Well this doesn't look to helpful, in fact it seems pretty similar to a heatmap of the U.S. Population.
+Well this doesn't look too helpful, in fact it seems pretty similar to a heatmap of the U.S. Population.
 In fact, let's take a look at a map like that

 <iframe src="assets/population_by_state.html"
   width="800"